opentext-idol/find/Running-a-Development-Copy-of-Find.md

 ## Step Two: Use Spring Boot to run a local server

-- `cd` into either `find-hod` or `find-idol`, depending on whether you want to run Find against Haven OnDemand or IDOL.
+- `cd` into either `hod` or `idol`, depending on whether you want to run Find against Haven OnDemand or IDOL.
 - Run `mvn spring-boot:run -Dhp.find.home=<path_to_find_home_directory>`.
 You will need to create a home directory for Find - have a look at [[Home-directory]].

 Any changes you make to Java files will be recompiled and redeployed automatically.